wcfrobert/wcfrobert.github.io/_posts/2023-08-22-AISC-fundamentals.markdown

 Compared to the elastic method, the ICR method differs in three key ways:

 * ICR method is more accurate and less conservative because it allows for **plastic deformation of bolts**.
+An appropriate analogy would be how the plastic section modulus (Zx) is larger than elastic section modulus (Sx).
 Technically, the elastic method also has a center about which bolt force vectors revolve.
 But because everything is linear, we can skip the force-deformation relationship and calculate forces from geometric properties like moment of inertia and polar moment of inertia.
-This is illustrated in a simple example below.
-The difference between plastic section modulus (Zx) and elastic section modulus (Sx) is a good analogy here.

 <img src="/assets/img/blog/aisc2.34.png" style="width:100%;"/>
 *Figure 2.33: ICR Design Table in AISC Steel Construction Manual*